+Listen to this sampler of our audio documentaries.
 Hear NPR’s recent profile of David’s 50 years in public radio.
 His first national broadcast was at age 16 — and he’s still going strong.
-In August 2023, the Library of Congress acquired the Humankind Collection, consisting of about 500 of David’s audio recordings.
+In August 2023, the Library of Congress acquired the Humankind Collection, consisting of over 500 of David’s audio recordings.

-He has hosted the Humankind series for more than 20 years.
+He has hosted the Humankind series for more than 25 years.
+These documentaries have aired on public radio stations in all of the top 10 markets.
 Special projects have included: The Power of Nonviolence, Resilient Nurses, The Way of Tao, Steps to Recovery: The History of AA, The Right to Vote, The Search for Well-Being, The Diet-Climate Connection, Rubin Carter’s Hurricane, Passengers, An Informed Republic, Meeting Hate with Love, Children Left Behind, Equal Ground and Beyond War.
 Other Human Media projects include: Kindred Spirits, The Vegetable Chronicles, Everyday Healing Foods and Thinking about Drinking.

 Recordings of his programs have been selected by Book-of-the-Month Club, received a “Listen-Up!” award by Publishers Weekly and designated an “Editor’s Choice” by Booklist (American Library Association) and Choice magazines.
 Productions by David have been honored with the DuPont/Columbia Award, awards from the Corporation for Public Broadcasting (CPB) and the National Federation of Community Broadcasters (NFCB), as well as the Gabriel Award and the Wilbur Award.